m-shahbaz-kharal/LiGuard-2.x/docs/liguard_pipelines.md

         - Modify the YAML configuration file to define the parameters for the component.
         - Implement the algorithm in the Python script by following the structure described above or in the comments in the script.
         - Save the files and click `Reload` button in the `Configuration` window to load the new component, and then click `Apply` to execute it as part of the pipeline.
-        - From now on, you can enable/disable this custom component, adjust its parameters, reorder it in the pipeline using `priority` parameter.
+        - From now on, you can enable/disable this custom component, adjust its parameters, reorder it in the pipeline using `order` parameter.
 Please make sure to click `Apply` after making any changes to the component to see the results.

         - Note: You can also do this manually by creating the YAML configuration file and the Python script according to the structure described above.
 Make sure to follow the naming convention and the structure of the files to ensure that `LiGuard` can load and execute the components correctly.